I've Loved You So Long

-I've Loved You So Long (Il y a longtemps que je t'aime) is a 2008 French-Canadian drama film written and directed by Philippe Claudel.
-It tells the story of a woman struggling to interact with her family and find her place in society after spending fifteen years in prison.
+I've Loved You So Long (Il y a longtemps que je t'aime) is a 2008 tragedy film written and directed by Philippe Claudel in his directorial debut.
+It stars Kristin Scott Thomas as a woman who struggles to interact with her family and find her place in society after spending fifteen years in prison.
+Elsa Zylberstein, Serge Hazanavicius, Laurent Grévill, and Frédéric Pierrot appear in supporting roles.